-SOTUS (Seniority: Order: Tradition: Unity: Spirit)
+SOTUS (Seniority: Order: Tradition: Unity: Spirit) In that order.

 I like the idea of unity and spirit, it’s a shame they come so late in the pack.
 How much spirit can be left after seniority and order have had their wicked way?